timdrysdale/rf3a/README.md

 # Background

 My in-real-life F3A loops are too narrow - so what I am doing wrong, and what should a loop look like?
 To try and better understand my positioning in 3D space, I thought I'd build some F3A-shaped train-tracks to fly through in realflight.
-And with this repository, I thought I'd inflict this crazy idea on fellow F3A pilots too - in the hope that it is useful.
+And with this repository, I thought I'd inflict this crazy idea on fellow F3A pilots too - in the hope that it is useful in daignosing habits leading to off-line manoevures .
+Note that visual aids are expressly forbidden in competition, so this probably looks like a terrible idea to pilots that already 'get it' - but I also wanted an excuse to try 3ds max :-D.

 # Loop track design